durgasaiprasad06/DevOps-Lab-Practice/README.md

 - Learned how to build and manage images
 - Worked with multi-container applications
 - Practiced build automation and CI/CD basics

+## Conclusion
+This repository shows my daily practice and progress in DevOps tools.